billwheatley/provision-desktop/README.md

 Bootstrap Functions:

+* OpenMandriva Specific:
+  * Enable Extended OpenMandriva dnf Repos
+  * Install GNU Tar (for Ansible)
+* All Distros:
   * Install Ansible, git and sshpass
-  * GNU Tar on Open Mandriva (for Ansible)
   * Get these playbooks on your machine
   * Ensure "`python`" (without numbers) is in the path for Ansible
   * Generate ssh keys for the local user

 ### Procedure